tildedave/jasmine-mocks/README.md

 // mockInstance is now an object that contains every function on Clazz's
 // prototype as a spy

+EventEmitter = require('events').EventEmitter;

+mockInstance = mock(Clazz, EventEmitter);

+// mockInstance is now an object that contains every function on Clazz's
+// prototype as a spy, and implements the real functionality of EventEmitter.

 when = require('jasmine-mocks').when;

 when(mockInstance.foo).isCalledWith("bar").thenReturn("baz");